derricknguyen12/cse150a_project/README.md

 ### Describe in detail how your variables interact with each other, and if your model fits a particular structure, explain why you chose that structure to model your agent.
 If it does not, further elaborate on why you chose that model based on the variables.

 Here is how each of the features interact with the target variable (is_recommended) and with each other:
-- review_ratio:
+- review_tier:
-  - review_ratio - is_recommended: Games with a higher review ratio are more likely to be recommended
+  - review_tier - is_recommended: Games with a higher review ratio are more likely to be recommended
-  - review_ratio - playtime_tier: If a game has higher playtime, it is more likely to have positive reviews because players are enjoying the game.
+  - review_tier - playtime_tier: If a game has higher playtime, it is more likely to have positive reviews because players are enjoying the game.
 - price_tier:
   - price_tier - is_recommended: Cheaper games are more likely to be recommended because they are more accessible
-  - price_tier - review_ratio: players tend to have higher expectations for more expensive games to make sure it’s worth their money which can result in lower review scores for more expensive games
+  - price_tier - review_tier: players tend to have higher expectations for more expensive games to make sure it’s worth their money which can result in lower review scores for more expensive games
 - playtime_tier:
   - playtime_tier - is_recommended: games with a higher playtime are more likely to be recommended because they’re more engaging
   - playtime_tier - genre: certain games tend to have higher playtimes such as strategy games and MMOs
-  - playtime_tier - review_ratio: games with higher playtimes tend to have more engaged players which leads to higher reviews
+  - playtime_tier - review_tier: games with higher playtimes tend to have more engaged players which leads to higher reviews
 - genre:
   - genre - is_recommneded: Certain genres (e.g. action and RPG) tend to have higher recommendation rates regardless of other features
   - genre - price: genres like AAA action-adventure with longer storylines and better graphics are often more expensive compared to casual indie games